pulp/pulpproject.org/_posts/2020-03-05-pulp-3-scale-testing.md

 the query plan is [step #15](https://explain.depesz.com/s/Wi2Q#l15) which perform a sequential scan against a table with an Index.
 After some discussion in #postgresql, other users there pointed out that the postgresql query plan is optimized and in some cases a Seq Scan is faster depending on the number of expected rows to be matched, e.g. 4950 in this case.

-I confirmed the indexes were present also, and that a single query does use INDEX SCAN as expected.
+I confirmed the indexes were present, you can see [the databases indexes present](https://gist. github.com/bmbouter/20e7743efb0906f25cbd4c45860cfd82).
+Additionally a single query by pk on ``core_content`` does show an INDEX SCAN to be used in [the explain output](https://gist.github.com /bmbouter/4eff2c9376232a3c66340aeb248085d9).

 ## Bigger Batches are Better